konflux-ci/konflux-ci/docs/quay.md

 The service account used for running the pipelines is the namespace's `appstudio-pipeline` service account.

-1. Create the secret in the pipeline's namespace (see the [example below](#example---extract-quay-push-secret) for extracting the secret):
+1. :gear: Create the secret in the pipeline's namespace (see the [example below](#example---extract-quay-push-secret) for extracting the secret):